apache/nuttx/boards/xtensa/esp32/esp32-devkitc/README.txt

        crash in the waitpid() test.
 At the time of the crash, there is extensive memory corruption and a user exception occurs (cause=28).

+  mcp2515:

+    This config is used to communicate with MCP2515 CAN over SPI chip.
+    SPI3 is used and kept with the default IOMUX pins, i.e.:
+        CS   --> 5
+        SCK  --> 18
+        MOSI --> 23
+        MISO --> 19
+    The MCP2515 interrupt (INT) pin is connected to the pin 22 of the ESP32-Devkit.

   mmcsdspi:

     This config tests the SPI driver by connecting an SD Card reader over SPI.